uwplasma/Image-Classification-of-Fusion-Devices-/README.md

 # Stellarator Image Classification with Machine Learning

 ## Project Overview
 This project uses machine learning to classify stellarator fusion devices based on images.
-The goal is to identify key properties, such as periodicity, elongation, and device type (QA, QH, or QI), without requiring complex diagnostics or expert input.
+The goal is to identify key properties, such as periodicity, elongation, and device type (QA or QH), without requiring complex diagnostics or expert input.

 ## Key Features
 - **Classify periodicity**: Identify the number of field periods from images.